29 Different Types of Flies in South Carolina

 In this blog post, we’ll explore some of the most common types of flies found in South Carolina and discuss their characteristics and behaviors.

-So whether you’re trying to identify a fly or want to learn more about the species that inhabit the region, keep reading to learn more about the different types of flies in South Carolina.
+So, whether you’re trying to identify a fly or want to learn more about the species that inhabit the region, keep reading to learn more about the different types of flies in South Carolina.

 1. Coffin Fly

 The coffin fly (Ephemera guttulata) is a type of fly that is native to South Carolina and the surrounding states.
-It is typically found in moist areas near rivers, streams, and other water sources.

 Moving on, the upper side of the wing is generally darker than the lower side, and the head and thorax are also darker.